AntonVonDelta/proiectangular/README.md

-# A complete Post&Comment platform written in React with redux
+# A complete Post&Comment platform written in React with redux and bootstrap
 This web application uses react to connect to a public api: https://gorest.co.in/ and manage users, posts and comments.
 An interesting feature of this platform is the ability to vote up or down a post, feature which is not provided by the underlying API but simulated using hidden information injected into posts.